choksidhrumil2000/botai/README.md

 ## The App

-**Crio Code-A-Thon Project:** Implementation of a React-based web application  where the user can chat with an AI model.
+**Crio Project:** Implementation of a React-based web application  where the user can chat with an AI model.

 ## Features: